YaronKoresh/bases/README.md

 # BASES.js

-### Base encoding/decoding algorithm, with the ability for custom character sets of choice
+### Base encoding/decoding algorithm, with the ability for custom character sets of choice.

 ## Example: